How To Talk To Someone With Depression: Offering Support By Listening

 Offer advice when asked

-It can be tempting to give advice you weren’t asked for if you have lived experiences or think a particular coping skill would work for them.
+You might be tempted to give advice you weren’t asked for if you have lived experiences or think a particular coping skill would work for them.
 However, don’t give advice when none is asked for.
 If the person did ask for advice, consider similar rules to those you might consider when speaking about personal experiences.

 If you know someone is going through challenges, don’t rant about your own struggles.
 Instead, think of ways you might inspire them or lift them up.
-You can also offer insight into local resources if you know it.
+You can also offer insight into local resources if you know about them.
 If a friend confides in you about suicidality, offer them the information for the 988 Lifeline below.
+There are individuals trained in suicide warning signs as well as suicide prevention, and they are typically available immediately.

 Getty